bahaidev/bahaiwritings/README.md

 1. Use <https://github.com/sapegin/shipit> against a hidden config file to auto-deploy to <https://bahai-browser.org>

+1. Customize which voices get used

+1. Ability to bind plugin language dynamically at run-time rather than JSON, so any field can be translated

 1. Add plugin using such as <https://github.com/recogito/recogito-js> for inline, and more range-flexible annotations, using [adapter](https://github.com/jankaszel/recogito-web-annotation-adapter) that works with W3C-standard [Web Annotations](https://w3c.github.io/web-annotation/);